valeriezhang/Oakland-Natives-Give-Back/README.md

 Hi!
 The JupyterNotebook with the code analysis is linked here.
 Open assignment.ipynb for the logistic regression.
-Look at various demographic and socioeconomic factors to determine what was most informative for predicting chronic absenteeism in students.
+Looked at various demographic and socioeconomic factors to determine what was most informative for predicting chronic absenteeism in students.